Bus Accident in Desert Hot Springs Involved Driver with Checkered Safety Record

 Immediately prior to the crash, the bus was approaching a road construction zone, where traffic had slowed.
 The bus crashed into the rear of a tractor-trailer.
 The bus driver was killed, along with twelve others on the bus.
 Thirty-one additional people were injured in the crash, including the driver of the tractor trailer.
 The accident resulted in the highest number of fatalities from a single crash occurring on California roads in recent decades.

 According to preliminary investigations, the bus did not show signs of having applied its brakes before the collision.
 Typically, a failure to brake before a serious crash is caused by the at-fault driver having fallen asleep, intoxication on behalf of that driver, or a distracted driver who did not look up before a crash.
 Some additional theories on the cause of the crash include insufficient warning of the upcoming construction zone or the bus driver traveling at too fast a speed.

 This was not the first accident in which a bus owned by USA Holiday was involved.
 In 2007, a USA Holiday bus crashed into a sedan, killing its driver and two passengers.
 A lawsuit filed on behalf of the fatally-injured driver in that accident was eventually dismissed.
 On another occasion, a USA Holiday bus hit a car on the 60 freeway in Riverside, injuring the car’s two passengers.
 A lawsuit stemming from that accident was settled in 2006.

-If you or someone you love has been injured in a truck, car, or bus crash in the Antelope Valley or Los Angeles region, contact the compassionate, knowledgeable, and effective Palmdale personal injury attorney Paul Kistler for a consultation, at 661-206-6990.
+If you or someone you love has been injured in a truck, car, or bus crash in the Antelope Valley or Los Angeles region, contact the compassionate, knowledgeable, and effective Palmdale bus accident attorney Paul Kistler for a consultation, at 661-206-6990.